Dual-Balancing for Multi-Task Learning: Proposed Method

-IMTL-L \cite{liu2021imtl} tackles the loss scale issue using a transformed loss $e^{s_t}\ell_t(\mathcal{D}_{t};\vtheta, \vpsi_{t})-s_t$, where $s_t$ is a learnable parameter for $t$-th task and approximately solved at every iteration.
-Proposition \ref{pp:log} shows the logarithm transformation is equivalent to IMTL-L when $s_t$ is the exact minimizer.
+IMTL-L \cite{liu2021imtl} tackles the loss scale issue using a transformed loss $e^{s_t}\ell_t(\mathcal{D}_{t};\vtheta, \vpsi_{t})-s_t$, where $s_t$ is a learnable parameter for the $t$-th task and approximately solved by one-step gradient descent at every iteration.
+The following Proposition \ref{pp:log} shows that IMTL-L is equivalent to the logarithm transformation when $s_t$ is the exact minimizer in each iteration.

 \begin{proposition} For $x>0$, $\log(x) = \min_s e^s x - s - 1$. \end{proposition}